New Jack: XPW Freefall incident with Vic Grimes

+Gypsy Joe incident

-In April 2003, New Jack was in a hardcore match with longtime wrestler Gypsy Joe.
+In April 2003, New Jack participated in a hardcore match with veteran wrestler Gypsy Joe.
 Before the match, Jack met Joe and asked the booker of the show what he was supposed to do with him.
-Jack was told "Gypsy Joe is as tough as leather", and Jack replied that he was not going to lose dollar value from this match and would not have a comedy or gimmick match- but that he would kill Joe in this match.
-For unknown reasons, Joe was continuously no-selling New Jack, and Joe headbutted him in the nose.
+Jack was told "Gypsy Joe is as tough as leather", and Jack replied that he was not going to lose dollar value from this match and would not have a comedy or gimmick match, but that he would "kill" Joe in the match.
+For unknown reasons, Joe continuously no-sold New Jack during that match, and Joe headbutted Jack in the nose.
 Jack then got angry with Joe and decided to get genuine sells by legitimately attacking the 69-year-old man with a chain, a framed picture of his aunt, a baseball bat wrapped in barbed wire, and several other weapons.
-The crowd, horrified by Jack's savage beating of this man either left the show in disgust or started calling Jack the N-word, a term he had been called almost every week during his days in Smoky Mountain Wrestling.
-In an interview for Vice in 2019, Jack stated "the more they called me a nigger, the angrier I got and the more I beat the guy up."
+The crowd, horrified by Jack's savage beating of this man either left the show in disgust or started calling Jack the N-word.
+In an interview for Dark Side of the Ring in 2019, Jack stated "the more they called me a nigger, the angrier I got and the more I beat the guy up."

+Stabbing of William Jason

 In October 2004, New Jack, wrestling for Thunder Wrestling Federation, was scheduled to fight fellow wrestler William Jason Lane at an event near Jacksonville, Florida.
 During the match, Lane, to New Jack's surprise began punching him in the face legitimately and landed a few blows.
 New Jack then pulled out a metal blade from his camouflage wrestling attire, and stabbed Lane multiple times in the head.
-New Jack stated in the Vice documentary series Dark Side of the Ring that the news stated he stabbed Lane 16 times but New Jack stated it was 9 because he counted.
+New Jack stated in the Vice documentary series Dark Side of the Ring that the news stated he stabbed Lane 16 times, but New Jack stated it was 9, because he counted.
 This action caused New Jack to receive various felony charges, including for aggravated assault with a deadly weapon, and aggravated assault to commit murder.
 New Jack claimed that the two met prior to the match and agreed to use a "piece of metal" to inflict injury.
 Despite this, a police officer who was recording the incident stated that it looked like it went "past a routine wrestling match."
 The promoter of the event, Mr. Maurice Williams, claims the event was never intended to be hardcore.

-New Jack has claimed that he only stabbed Lane nine times.
-New Jack announced his retirement on XPW's A Cold Day To Hell in 2008 though he continued working independent shows.
+New Jack announced his retirement on XPW's A Cold Day to Hell in 2008 though he continued working independent shows.
 In 2012, New Jack competed for Extreme Rising and CZW.